le717/Blocks/Documentation/Tutorial.md

 </table>

 This is a tutorial on modding the *Island Xtreme Stunts* minigame levels.
 It is a basic tutorial, and will not cover every single detail.
-Instead, it attempts to explain the basics of the level layout, and advise you on what to and not to do in your modding.
+Instead, it attempts to explain the basics of the level layout, and advise you on what to and not to do in your modding experiences.

 ## Requirements